barathb92/cryptocurrency-tools/crypto-price-tool/README.md

 ## Live Cryptocurrency Prices

-This is a small pet project that uses Nodej.s, Swagger UI, etc. to get the live cryptocurrency prices from the internet
+This is a small pet project that uses Node.js, Swagger UI, etc. to get the live cryptocurrency prices from the internet

 ### Steps to run the project: